The Real Truth Behind Tallow Brands

 Why it Happens: Synthetic moisturizers, over-cleansing, and environmental stress disrupt your skin’s natural oil balance.

-How Tallow Helps: Tallow's fatty acid profile closely mirrors your skin’s own sebum, helping to restore your lipid barrier and lock in moisture – without waxy or greasy residue.
+How Tallow Helps: Tallow's fatty acid profile closely mirrors your skin’s own sebum, helping to restore your lipid barrier and lock in moisture.
+Tallow does all this without waxy or greasy residue.

 Eczema